Graphical user interface

 • The navigated observation is similar to the input file, with additional ‘FITS backplanes’ containing useful information such as the longitude/latitude coordinates for each pixel in the image.
 This file is generated using the function planetmapper.Observation.save_observation().

 • The mapped observation produces a FITS file which contains (as the name suggests…) a mapped version of the observation.
 This map file will also contain the various useful backplanes.
-The degree interval option allows you to customise the size of the output map (e.g. degree interval=1 produces a map which is 180x360, degree interval=10 produces a map which is 18x36).
+The map projection and resolution of the output data can be fully customised.
 This file is generated using the function planetmapper.Observation.save_mapped_observation().

 Once you click Save, your requested files will be generated and saved.
 Note that for larger files, this can take around a minute to complete as some of the coordinate conversion calculations are relatively complex.